adielcristo/symfony-doc-pt-br/session.rst

         // add flash messages
         $flashes->add(
-            'warning',
-            'Your config file is writable, it should be set read-only' );
-        $flashes->add('error', 'Failed to update name');
-        $flashes->add('error', 'Another error');
+            'notice',
+            'Your changes were saved'
+        );

 After processing the request, the controller sets a flash message in the session and then redirects.
-The message key (``notice`` in this example) can be anything: you'll use this key to retrieve the message.
+The message key (``notice`` in this example) can be anything.
+You'll use this key to retrieve the message.

-In the template of the next page (or even better, in your base layout template), read any flash messages from the session using the ``flashes()`` method provided by the :ref:`Twig global app variable <twig-app-variable>`:
+In the template of the next page (or even better, in your base layout template), read any flash messages from the session using the ``flashes()`` method provided by the :ref:`Twig global app variable <twig-app-variable>`.
+Alternatively, you can use the :method:`Symfony\\Component\\HttpFoundation\\Session\\Flash\\FlashBagInterface::peek` method to retrieve the message while keeping it in the bag:

 .. configuration-block::